 If you are thinking about having a child in the next year or working on it now, I would suggest that you wait because your post-pregnancy breasts might look different from your current pair.
 During pregnancy, your breasts will enlarge from hormonal changes and milk production.
 Afterward, they might return to their original size or get smaller, bigger or droopier.
-You won’t know the verdict until six months after you have stopped breastfeeding or, if you are not breastfeeding, six months after childbirth.
+You won’t know the verdict – and if you’re a candidate for a breast lift – until six months after you have stopped breastfeeding or, if you are not breastfeeding, six months after childbirth.

 If parenthood is further in your future and you are anxious to enjoy new breasts now, you don’t have to wait.
 Just understand that you might need a revision after pregnancy.

 When you lose weight, it not only reduces the size of your waist and thighs, but it might also reduce the size of your breasts, because breasts are made up mostly of fatty tissue.
 If this happens, you might be left with saggy breasts and stretched skin.
 If you are planning to lose 10 percent or more of your body weight, it makes sense to wait until you have reached your goal before you have breast augmentation surgery.
 In order to choose breast implants that will make you proportional, you need to know your true starting size.

 Training for a Competition